plotly/plotly.R/README.md

 **plotly**'s **crosstalk** functionality aims to provide tools for interactively exploring subsets of your data with a fixed definition from data to plot.
 If you need more flexibility, you can always embed **crosstalk** plots within a larger **shiny** app, or even [access and respond to any plotly event within shiny](https://cpsievert.github.io/plotly_book/linking-views-with-shiny.html), but adding **shiny** into the equation comes with a cost -- the result is no longer standalone HTML (harder to share/host) and linking views requires fairly sophicated knowledge/use of shiny's reactive programming framework.

-## Learn more
+## Examples and documentation

-We have lots of examples on <https://plot.ly/r/> and <https://plot.ly/ggplot2/>, but a more comprehensive review is also available at <https://cpsievert.github.io/plotly_book/>.
-I also have a number of [slide decks](http://cpsievert.github.io/talks/) that also have useful demos.
+We have numerous online examples on <https://plot.ly/r/> and <https://plot.ly/ggplot2/>, but a more comprehensive write-up is also available at <https://plotly-book.cpsievert.me/>.
+The package itself ships with a number of demos (list them by running `demo(package = "plotly")`) and shiny/rmarkdown examples (list them by running `plotly_example("shiny")` or `plotly_example("rmd")`).
+Carson Sievert also keeps numerous [slide decks](https://talks.github.me) with useful topics and demos.

 ## Contributing